Guidance for Faculty during the COVID-19 Pandemic

 A final exam is required for every undergraduate course, per Systemwide Senate Regulations 770 and 772.
 However, instructors have a lot of flexibility in terms of the weight and the style of the exam.
 See the FAQs below regarding remote assessment of student learning and options for administering remote exams.

 Campus Policy on Use of Faculty Offices

-Faculty are to work remotely through the remainder of 2020, whenever possible.
+Faculty are to work remotely through the remainder of the 2020 academic year, whenever possible.

 Per Chancellor Yang's memo of November 1, the campus received approval from the County of Santa Barbara for limited and managed access to individual faculty offices for the purposes of delivering instruction and conducting research.
 Public health protocols require building-level plans to mitigate the transmission of COVID-19, building-by-building inspections to address air-flow and traffic-flow, and review and approval from the Santa Barbara County Public Health Department.
 Faculty should contact their Building Access Committee or department chair to inquire about access to their office space and departmental facilities.

 Single occupancy spaces have also been made available in Davidson Library and the Humanities and Social Sciences Building (HSSB) for graduate students and instructors.
 These spaces can be reserved for up to 10 hours per week, subject to availability.
 For reservations, please visit the following pages:

 - Library - https://libcal.library.ucsb.edu/reserve/library